RaymZhang/My_Website/README.md

 # My Personal website
-With the help of https://youtu.be/ZFQkb26UD1Y, by Arfan.
+With the help of https://youtu.be/ZFQkb26UD1Y and https://github.com/WebCifar/one-page-website-html-css-project-for-practice by Arfan.